pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :language: python

 Traction and stress field parametrisation
 =========================================

 The rupture plane can be exposed to different stress/traction field models which drive and interact with the rupture process.

-A :class:`~pyrocko.gf.tractions.TractionField` constrains the absolute traction field:
+A :class:`~pyrocko.gf.tractions.TractionField` defines the absolute stress release on the fault plane:

     * :class:`~pyrocko.gf.tractions.UniformTractions`
     * :class:`~pyrocko.gf.tractions.HomogeneousTractions`
     * :class:`~pyrocko.gf.tractions.DirectedTractions`
     * :class:`~pyrocko.gf.tractions.FractalTractions`

-An :py:class:`~pyrocko.gf.tractions.AbstractTractionField` modify an existing :class:`~pyrocko.gf.tractions.TractionField`:
+An :py:class:`~pyrocko.gf.tractions.AbstractTractionField` can modify an existing :class:`~pyrocko.gf.tractions.TractionField`:

     * :class:`~pyrocko.gf.tractions.RectangularTaper`
     * :class:`~pyrocko.gf.tractions.DepthTaper`

 These fields can be used independently or be combined into a :py:class:`~pyrocko.gf.tractions.TractionComposition`, where :py:class:`~pyrocko.gf.tractions.TractionField` are stacked and :py:class:`~pyrocko.gf.tractions.AbstractTractionField` are multiplied with the stack.
 See the reference and code for implementation details.

-Pure tractions can be visualised using the utility function :py:func:`pyrocko.gf.tractions.plot_tractions`.
+Pure tractions can be visualised using the utility function :py:func:`~pyrocko.gf.tractions.plot_tractions`.